Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Emma

 After we wrapped in the studio, we grabbed takeout and headed back to the guys’ loft.
-They’d decided to keep the apartment through the album release and tour.
-Susie and I were fully moved into our new place across town, but the Silver Lake apartment was still band HQ.
+They were keeping the place through the album release and tour.
+Susie and I had moved into our new spot across town, but the Silver Lake apartment was still band HQ.

-Liam shook his head, silent.
-He cracked open a beer, took a long swig.
+Liam shook his head and cracked open a beer, taking a long swig.
 Uncharacteristically quiet.

 “Henry Mac is a menace,” Susie signed flatly.